guautils/.gua/README.md

 :^ I'm too dumb for React and jquery is older than my grand grand grand grandma..

-As I also previously said:
 > I want to challenge myself and see what I am capable of.

-Making my own also lets me know better what each function is doing and what its purpose is.